Treefrog/Handbook/Manual/expenses.md

 > If Treefrog should have paid for it, we will reimburse you.

 *It makes sense that if you would not have bought or done it as a result of your job at Treefrog, and Treefrog is the sole benefactor of your purchase, Treefrog should be paying for it.
 However, this "common sense rule" can lead to a myriad of interpretations based on many dynamic factors.
-Think of it this way: if Treefrog is the exclusive benefactor of your purchase, including yourself and your own career path, you shouldn't be paying for it, Treefrog obviously should.
+Think of it this way: if Treefrog is the exclusive benefactor of your purchase, you shouldn't be paying for it, Treefrog should.
 If Treefrog can't afford to pay these expenses, we shouldn't be in business.*

 These policies and procedures are designed to act as a guideline for all Treefrog expenses.
 While this handbook does contain suggested expense limits, all Frogs should use professional judgment when incurring expenses on behalf of the Company.
 Treefrog recognizes that, in some isolated cases, business related expenses might need to be reviewed on a case-by-case basis; however, this primarily applies if the expense in question was not discussed in this policy.